Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Introduction

-In Section 3, we first study equicontinuity, sensitivity and Li-Yorke chaos in topological dynamics, and prove the dichotomy of equicontinuity and sensitivity for continuous endomorphisms of completely metrizable groups.
-Using the group structure and properties of sensitivity, we characterize Li-Yorke chaos (Li-Yorke extreme chaos) in terms of the existence of semi-irregular points (irregular point) for continuous endomorphisms of completely metrizable groups.
-As applications we characterize Li-Yorke chaos and Li-Yorke extreme chaos for continuous linear operators on Fr\'echet spaces.
+In Section~\ref{sec:LYC}, we focus our attention on Li-Yorke chaos.
+For linear operators on Banach spaces, Berm\'{u}dez et al.~\cite{BBMP2011} gave a characterization of Li-Yorke chaos in terms of irregular vectors, introduced by Beauzamy in~\cite{B1988}.
+In~\cite{BBMP2015} the authors extended this interesting result from Banach to Fr\'echet spaces and systematically studied (dense) Li-Yorke chaos.
+In this section, we continue to extend the results to the more general situation of continuous endomorphisms acting on completely metrizable groups.
+To do this, we first study equicontinuity, sensitivity, and Li-Yorke chaos in topological dynamics, and prove the dichotomy of equicontinuity and sensitivity for continuous endomorphisms of completely metrizable groups.
+Using the group structure and properties of sensitivity, we characterize Li-Yorke chaos (Li-Yorke extreme chaos) in terms of the existence of semi-irregular points (irregular points) for continuous endomorphisms of completely metrizable groups.
+As an application, we characterize Li-Yorke chaos and Li-Yorke extreme chaos for continuous linear operators on Fr\'echet spaces.

-Similar to the process of Section 3, Sections 4 and 5 are devoted to the characterizations of mean Li-Yorke chaos and distributional chaos for continuous endomorphisms of completely metrizable groups, continuous linear operators on Fr\'echet spaces and Banach spaces, respectively.
-The key points are the dichotomies of mean equicontinuity and mean sensitivity, mean-L-stability and mean-L-unstability for continuous endomorphisms of completely metrizable groups, and equivalent conditions for mean sensitivity, mean-L-unstability and distributional sensitivity.
+In Section~\ref{sec:MLYC}, we bring our attention to mean Li-Yorke chaos.
+In~\cite{BBP2020}, Bernardes et al.\ systematically studied (dense) mean Li-Yorke chaos for linear operators on Banach spaces.
+In Subsection~\ref{subsec:Meq-Msen-MLYC}, we study mean equicontinuity, mean sensitivity and mean Li-Yorke chaos in topological dynamics.
+In Subsections~\ref{subsec:MLYC-group} and~\ref{subsec:MLYeC-group}, we prove the dichotomies of mean equicontinuity and mean sensitivity, and give a characterization of (dense) mean Li-Yorke (extreme) chaos for continuous endomorphisms of completely metrizable groups.
+In Subsection~\ref{subsec:MLYC-Frechet}, by using the linear structure and the results in Subsections ~\ref{subsec:MLYC-group} and~\ref{subsec:MLYeC-group}, we extended the main results in ~\cite{BBP2020} concerning (dense) mean Li-Yorke chaos to the Fr\'echet space setting.